 - Equity - User-friendly, feature-rich

-- KCB - Good functionality, reliable
+- KCB - Good performance, reliable

-- NCBA - Feature-rich but complex UI
+- NCBA - Feature-rich but the user interface is complex

-- ABC - Simple, good for basics
+- ABC - Simple, suited for the basics

-Internet banking:
+Online banking:

-All major banks offer.
+All major banks offer this service.
 Compare:

 - Security features

-- Ease of navigation
+- Ease of use

 - Transaction limits